Our most frequently asked questions are answered below

 If you can't find the answer to your question, ask one of our Business Consultants.

 When it comes to the Apprenticeship Levy, there are rules governing what an apprenticeship is.

 The main ones are:

-Does co-investment for non-levy paying employers comes in from 2018?
+Does co-investment for non-levy paying employers come in from 2018?

-No, co-investment for non-levy paying employers comes in from 1st May 2017
+No, co-investment for non-levy paying employers came in from 1st May 2017

 What support will be available for non-Levy paying employers?

 Government will help employers who are not paying the Levy to meet the costs of apprenticeships training by providing financial government support.
 Non-Levy payers will be asked to make a financial contribution to the cost of training and assessment in partnership with government.

 Will Non-Levy paying employers have to make a financial contribution to Apprenticeship training?